hyperjumptech/grule-rule-engine/README.md

 All functions defined in `model/GruleFunctions.go` are built-in functions.
-This means, that you can call the function straight away without having to mention the instance name as it automatically added by the engine.
+This means, that you can call the function straight away without having to mention the instance name as they are automatically added by the engine.

 I don't maintain list of built in function as you can look into the Go source code directly.
 (the `model/GruleFunctions.go`)

 ### Important Thing you must know about Custom Function in Grule

-When you make your own function to be called from rule engine, you need to know the following rules.
+When you design your own function to be called from the rule engine, you need to know the following rules.

 1. The function must be visible.
 Public function convention should start with capital letter.
-Private functions cant be executed.
+Private functions cannot be executed.
 2. The function must only return 1 type.
 Returning multiple variable from function are not acceptable, the rule execution will fail if there are multiple return variable.
-3. The way number literal were treated in Grule's DRL is; **decimal** will always taken as `int64` and **real** as `float64`, thus always consider to define your function argument and returns between `int64` and `float64` when your function works with numbers.
+3. The way number literal are treated in Grule's DRL is; **decimal** will always be taken as `int64` and **real** as `float64`, thus always consider to define your function argument and returns between `int64` and `float64` when your function work with numbers.

-# Tasks and Help Wanted.
+# Tasks and Help Wanted

 * Need to do more and more and more test.
 * Better code coverage test.